-- Block B2: multi-storey car park (207 spaces over three split-level floors) plus four floors of apartments, alongside the Ibis hotel and cycle park (B1).
+- Block B2: multi-storey car park (210 spaces over three split-level floors) plus four floors of apartment hotel suites, alongside the Ibis hotel and cycle park (B1).

-- Block F2: apartments, between four and six stories high, backing onto Ravensworth Gardens.
+- Block F2: business centre and railway staff offices, 3 and 5 storeys high, backing onto Ravensworth Gardens.

 We are deeply concerned that Brookgate has already pushed the envelope on what they have built to date, adding floors and mass to create what most people are describing as ugly, characterless blocks.

 References in brackets are to paragraphs of the officer’s report on the original outline planning application.

 Please use the comment box at the bottom of the page to submit additional concerns.

 Height and mass of buildings

 - B2 and F2 are too tall and massive, far beyond what was proposed at outline planning.

 - The original multi-storey car park building (B1) was meant to have a maximum height of 18m (8.277), but what is proposed is significantly higher (21.2m inc 2.3m of plant).

 - The outline planning consent refers to F2 being up to three storeys high, 15m at the southern end and 9m adjacent to Ravensworth Gardens (8.271 & 8.277).
 The officer was hesitant to support an application for a building even as tall as three storeys (8.466), yet what is proposed is three to five storeys high (11.9m to 18m, including 2m of plant, which will be clearly visible from Devonshire Rd).